aodn/utilities/aws/s3/README.md

 You can find the full list in the aodn.js

 > You can find the aws-s3-explorer in the github but that version changed too much that it do
-> not work with the existing html that sore here.
+> not work with the existing html that store here.
 Major issue is that user will give link to
-> external user where the link of format xxx?prefix=yyy.
-This not longer works if you update the
+> external user where the link is of format xxx?prefix=yyy.
+This no longer works if you update the
-> html that store in github.
+> html with the latest version of aws-s3-explorer.
 >
 > More details can be found here -> https://github.com/aodn/backlog/issues/650